July 15-18 (FULL) or October 21-24 (NEW)

 Day 1: Creating Foundations and Floors

-We will introduce students to many types of possible foundations, including slab on grade, rubble trench, block, stone, and post.
-Students will learn about laying out a building square using batter boards, and will work on either pouring (a) concrete footer(s), or installing a floor.
+We will introduce students to many types of foundations, including: slab on grade, rubble trench, block, stone, and post.
+During this day, students will learn about laying out a building properly by using batter boards.
+Plus, we’ll work on either pouring (a) concrete footer(s), or installing a floor.

 Day 2: Building Walls

-Students will learn about the distinctions, advantages, and disadvantages of various wooden-framed wall systems, including timber frame, post and beam, and “stick-framed,” or “stud” (referring to a vertical board, not a male identified person who likes to strut around) walls.
-We will explore different siding and paneling options.
-After learning about and getting their eyes and hands all over various systems, students will work on a real-live wall, and learn how to build, erect, side, insulate, and panel one.
+Students will learn about the distinctions, advantages, and disadvantages of various wooden-framed wall systems, including: timber frame, post and beam, and “stick-framed,” or “stud” (referring to a vertical board, not a male identified person who likes to strut around) walls.
+Additionally, we’ll explore different siding and paneling options.
+During this phase, students will get their eyes and hands all over various systems.
+Then, we’ll work on real, live walls, and learn how to build, erect, side, insulate, and panel them.

 Day 3: More Walls and Planning Roofs

-The morning talk this day will focus on various roof shapes and framing systems.
+The morning will begin with a talk on various roof shapes and framing systems.
 We’ll include a discussion of the advantages and disadvantages of various roofing materials.
-We will work, again, on a real live roof.
+Then, students will get to work on a real, live roof.

 Day 4: The Finishing Touches

 We will finish installing the roof and work on filling in the rough openings made on the wall day with windows.
-Depending on the structures we are building, we may may install a door, and, depending on how the class has gone, and the needs of the projects, we might even delve into the complex and rewarding world of stairs.
+Depending on the structures we are building, we may may install a door.
+Plus, depending on how the class has gone, and the needs of the projects, we might even delve into the complex and rewarding world of stairs.

-The priority during this class is not progress on buildings, but rather the depth of learning of the students.
+The priority during this class is not progress on buildings, but rather women truly learning carpentry skills and feeling comfortable

 We put a lot of effort into making sure that there will be building projects at various phases in order for students to learn about the different parts of a building.
 Depending on the comfortable pace of the class, and the whims of the building goddesses (or god, depending on your spiritual leanings), some of the specific projects might change.